Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Systematic uncertainties

 For the ggF and VBF $HH$ signal yield parameterisation, non-closure uncertainties are derived from the differences between the yields obtained from the parameterisation and simulated samples with different \kl, \kvv, \kv values.
 The maximal deviation over all samples is taken as the final uncertainty.
 In particular, the high-mass categories have a non-closure uncertainty of $\sim$10\% that is comparable to Ref.~\cite{HDBS-2021-10}.
 The numbers in the low-mass regions are higher especially for the VBF $HH$ sample, reaching up to $\sim$30\%.
 However this does not noticeably affect the sensitivity, as VBF is subdominant to ggF in \kl measurements.

 Theory uncertainties in the analysis impact both the acceptance and the cross sections.
 A key component of these is a 100\% uncertainty applied to the yields of single Higgs boson production modes (ggF, VBF, and $WH$), motivated by studies of heavy-flavour production in association with top-quark pairs~\cite{TOPQ-2017-12,TOPQ-2012-16}, $W$ boson production in association with \bjets~\cite{STDM-2012-11}, and confirmed by measurements of single Higgs boson production in association with \bjets~\cite{HIGG-2018-29,HIGG-2019-13}.
 Other theory uncertainties originate from missing higher-order terms in perturbative QCD calculations and from the limited knowledge of PDFs and of the value of the strong coupling constant \alphas.
 The uncertainty due to missing higher-order terms is evaluated by independently varying the renormalisation and factorisation scales.
 In the fit, all the theory uncertainties are correlated between \RunTwo and \RunThr, but uncorrelated between processes.
+These scale uncertainties are calculated separately for \RunTwo and \RunThr, in each category and for each process: for VBF production, they amount to $0.04\%$, while for ggF production, with the addition of the top-quark mass scheme uncertainty included according to Ref.~\cite{Baglio:2020wgt}, they amount to $+6\%$ and $-23\%$.

-These scale uncertainties are calculated separately for \RunTwo and \RunThr, in each category and for each process: for VBF production, these amount to $0.04\%$, while for ggF production, with the addition of the top-quark mass scheme uncertainty included according to Ref.~\cite{Baglio_2021}, they amount to $+6\%$ and $-23\%$.
 The PDF and $\alpha_s$ uncertainties are estimated separately for \RunTwo and \RunThr and separately for different processes (single Higgs boson, ggF $HH$ and VBF $HH$ events).
 The PDF+\alphas uncertainties for the ggF (VBF) $HH$ cross sections amount to $3.0\%$ ($2.1\%$).
 These uncertainties are evaluated for the SM case and their magnitude is parameterised in terms of \kl.
 The parton shower model uncertainty is estimated by using alternative simulation samples.
 In particular, for the $HH$ and single Higgs boson processes the alternative samples use Herwig 7~\cite{Bahr:2008pv,Bellm:2015jjp} for parton showering.

 In addition, branching ratio uncertainties are taken into account~\cite{deFlorian:2016spz}.
 Specifically, for all $HH$ and single Higgs boson processes, a 2.9\% uncertainty is applied to the $H \rightarrow \gamma\gamma$ branching ratio.
 An additional 1.7\% uncertainty from the $H \rightarrow b \bar{b}$ branching ratio is included for the $HH$ signal.